Poker Has Moved on From the Casinos to the Internet. Yet, the Game Remains the Same.

 Did You Know: Most professional players play live poker wearing sunglasses even though the casinos are dimly lit poker.
 This is to ensure opponents cannot see a player’s eyes, which can give away important information and betray your thoughts.

-There are some significant differences between Online Poker and Offline Poker which set them far apart from each other.
+There are some significant differences between Online Poker and Live Poker which set them far apart from each other.
 Here’s a few-

 PLAYERS: People always act differently online person than they do in person.
 More players online will chase draws, raise and go all-in with weak hole cards.
 This is seldom seen in live poker, with the exception of newbies who do not know or are still learning the game of skill.